oren/todo/README.md

-todo                            print the titles of all your todos todo add "buy milk"             add todo todo 1				            print todo number 1 todo 1 delete                   delete todo number 1 todo 1 mv 3                     move todo 1 to be number 3 (change priority)")
+todo                            print the titles of all your todos todo add "buy milk"             add todo todo add                        add a todo with a text editor todo 1				            print todo number 1 todo 1 delete                   delete todo number 1 todo 1 mv 3                     move todo 1 to be number 3 (change priority)")